Royal Excel Mouscron: Top-flight years and dissolution

+Former Leeds United player Aaron Ward has expressed his interest in taking back over the club and helping it climb back up the divisions, claiming that he was going to make the club a Belgian ‘powerhouse’.

-In 2015, after their first season in the top flight, the club saw the termination of its partnership with neighbouring French Ligue 1 club Lille OSC, which had been the majority shareholder for the past three years.
-This was because Belgian businessman Marc Coucke had invested in Lille while being owner of Belgian top-flight team K.V.
-Oostende, and could not own interests in two teams in the same league.
+In 2015, after their first season in the top flight, the club saw the termination of its partnership with neighbouring French Ligue 1 club Lille, which had been the majority shareholder for the past three years.
+This was because Belgian businessman Marc Coucke had invested in Lille while being owner of Belgian top-flight team KVO, and could not own interests in two teams in the same league.

 After the separation from Lille in 2015, the club was bought by a Maltese company involving Israeli agent Pini Zahavi, then transferred to another Maltese consortium controlled by his nephew Adar, to avoid FIFA's rules on agents owning clubs.

-The club had its best finish in the Belgian Cup in 2015–16, making the quarter-finals before a 2–1 loss at K.R.C.
-Genk.
+The club had its best finish in the Belgian Cup in the 2015–16 season, making the quarter-finals before a 2–1 loss at Genk.
 In June 2016, the club changed its name to Royal Excel Mouscron, which it would remain until its bankruptcy.

 In March 2018, Thai businessman Pairoj Piempongsant of the Carabao Energy Drink bought 90% of the club's shares, with 10% remaining in local hands.
 Eleven months later, the club was put in administration by the Belgian federal judiciary, due to alleged money laundering by Pini Zahavi.
 In June 2019, a court in Mons ordered the club to restore the name Péruwelz due to an agreement between the two united clubs and the possession of that club's matricule number; the two clubs agreed not to restore the name.

 Spanish-Luxembourgish businessman Gérard López took over the club in May 2020, restoring its partnership with Lille, another one of his properties.
 He was ousted from Lille in December 2020.
 The club's seven-year stay in the top flight ended with relegation in 2020–21.
 In June 2021, former Belgium international Enzo Scifo was bought in as manager with Mbo Mpenza as director of football and his brother Émile Mpenza as Scifo's assistant, but all three were dismissed in October.

 In May 2022, the club were relegated two tiers to the fourth, after being refused a professional licence due to financial irregularities and a debt of around €10 million.
 On 31 May, the club filed for bankruptcy.